 In Proceedings of the 22nd IEEE Computer Security Foundations

-Symposium (CSF 2009), pp. 3-12.
+Symposium (CSF 2009).

 Show abstract